How Many FAQs do you have?

 Route 10-1 on the small island of Gapado.
 If you walk fast you can get this done in under 2 hours.
 The point of this route, however, is to go really slow and just take in the uniqueness of small island life.
 Plus you can stop off at the school and have your picnic or prepared lunch on the grass field.

 Finally we have Route 18-1 on Chujado.
 These islands are about one hour from Jeju on a fast ferry.
 Walkers require a one night stay to do the hardest Jeju Olle Trail route properly.
 With a bit of planning you can do one of the best routes with some of the best views in Korea.
 Chujado is a rugged, hardy, and beautiful place for any foreign visitor who manages to make it that far.
 Please check the weather forecast because ferry services are often canceled.
 The fast ferry can also be vomit inducing.
+Check our accommodation guide because reserving a place to stay is not as simple either.

 Which route is the best?